-To access a pdf copy, please click on the following document link – Fladgate LLP Terms of Business May 2014
+To access a pdf copy, please click on the following document link – Terms of Business January 2018

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.

 If you have a complaint, please contact the partner with overall responsibility for your work, who will be named in our client care letter.
 If this does not resolve your complaint to your satisfaction or you do not wish to speak to him or her, please contact the chairman of the firm, Charles Wander.
 Mr Wander will pass your complaint to Dominic Dennis-Browne, our Head of Risk and Compliance.

 We will send you a letter acknowledging your complaint and asking you to confirm or explain, where appropriate, the details of your complaint.
 You can expect to receive our letter within three working days of us receiving your complaint.

 We will record your complaint in our central register.